 Beacon Place Overview

 Two Levels of Care are offered at Beacon Place, as Defined by the Medicare Hospice Benefit:

-c.
-Patient room and board is covered by Medicare/Medicaid and most private insurance at this level.
+- The patient’s room and board is covered by Medicare/Medicaid and most private insurance plans at this level.

-a.
-Patient care needs do not meet GIP criteria, but will benefit from 24/7 care.
+- The patient’s care needs do not meet GIP criteria (as stated above), but they would benefit from 24/7 care.

-b.
-There is no reimbursement for room and board at routine level of care under Medicare/Medicaid or many private insurance plans; therefore, patients incur charges for daily room and board.
+- There is no reimbursement for room and board at the routine level of care under Medicare/Medicaid or many private insurance plans; therefore, patients incur charges for daily room and board.

 The level of care for patients is based on Medicare guidelines.
-If you have questions about Beacon Place charges, contact an HPCG case manager or social worker, contact us online, or call our Referral Center at 336.621.7575.
+If you have questions about Beacon Place charges, reach out to your HPCG case manager or social worker, contact us online, or call our Referral Center at 336.621.7575.

 Care at Beacon Place is a covered benefit under most insurance plans, Medicare and Medicaid.
 Thanks to generous community support and our nonprofit mission, no one is denied services due to an inability to pay.